Our Denver, Colorado Chapter 7 And Chapter 13 Bankruptcy Attorneys Are On Your Side

 Chapter 13 Bankruptcy In Denver, Colorado

 The most common reason someone will file a Chapter 13 instead of a Chapter 7 bankruptcy in Colorado is that their income is too high to file Chapter 7.
 However, someone may file a Chapter 7 if they need bankruptcy court protection but filed a completed Chapter 7 within the previous eight years.
+Another common reason someone files a Chapter 13 is to get caught up on their mortgage.
 Finally, someone might file a Chapter 13 instead of a Chapter 7 if they have an asset that is significantly more valuable than what is protected under the Colorado bankruptcy exemptions.
 The benefits of filing a Chapter 13 bankruptcy may outweigh the benefits of filing a Chapter 7 bankruptcy.

 There are essentially three factors that determine how much someone will have to pay in their Chapter 13 bankruptcy plan: their disposable income, the type of debts they have, and the value of their assets.